Going independent can be a daunting step to take – both personally and financially.

 For a fee, these agencies will take care of contracts, invoices and other paperwork, as well as your tax requirements.
 You’ll pay tax via PAYE, as if you were a standard employee.

+While joining an umbrella company is convenient, going it alone makes it easier to earn more and expand your business.
 Some agencies also insist on a minimum number of hours, which can feel restrictive.

 How should I set up my business: limited company, sole trader or partnership?